 Linsey Steege, PhD

-Associate Professor and Gulbrandsen Chair in Health Informatics & Systems Innovation
+Associate Dean for Research, Associate Professor, and Gulbrandsen Chair in Health Informatics & Systems Innovation

 PhD, Virginia Tech; Industrial and Systems Engineering